fenago/intro-ruby/lab_guides/Lab_4.md

 method can handle.

 That said, knowing the splat operator exists and how it works can come in handy.
-We\'ll learn in the final chapter about a special Ruby method called `method_missing`, which uses the splat operator.
+We\'ll learn in the final lab about a special Ruby method called `method_missing`, which uses the splat operator.
 In brief, this method is called by Ruby on an object when the object receives a message (method) that is not defined.